 Mississippi has a size limit of at least four feet for alligators and you are allowed two a season, however only one gator can exceed the seven-foot mark.
 We can appreciate a state that keeps their season dates simple and to the point.
 Mississippi's alligator season runs from August 26 to September 5 for public lands and August 26 to September 19 for private lands.
 They haven't really changed them much from year-to-year like other states either, so you can begin preparations further in advance.

 The Palmetto State isn't typically a state one thinks of for gator hunting.
 It is a much tougher state to get a permit for, but the good news is that through multiple applications you can build preference points to increase your odds of getting one in the future.
 It's kind of like elk permits for many other states, only for giant, prehistoric reptiles!

 You will need a South Carolina hunting license and it's an additional $100 for an alligator permit.
 Non-residents also need to pay a non-resident fee of $200 in addition to those costs.

 Carolina's legal methods of take are simple.
 Secure the animal via restraining line and dispatch via handgun or bangstick.
-South Carolina does not allow the use of baited hooks at this time.
+South Carolina does not allow the use of baited hooks.

 Another relatively simple season to remember, South Carolina's alligator hunting runs in two sections.
-From noon September 11 to noon October 9, 2021.
+From noon September 10 to noon October 8, 2022.
+It varies very little from year to year from that, usually starting and ending only a day or two earlier at most.
 The bag limit is one animal per permit.
 It's worth noting that neighboring North Carolina has mulled over a season, but their first season only doled out 20 permits in 2018.

 Hunters who harvest an alligator in a non-core area are also subject to mandatory check-in.
 TPWD also requires these hunters to attach an alligator hide tag report and pay a $21 hide tag fee.